James4Ever0/notes/Live Share Plugin, Clipboard syncing, peer programming, collaboration, multi-user editing.md

 ----

-if clipboard is not your thing, there's a massive list of anyIM-to-Matrix list
+if clipboard is not your thing, there's [a massive anyIM-to-Matrix list](https://www.matrix.org/docs/projects/try-matrix-now)

 ----